 As a member of the Student Housing Office Staff, the Area Office Assistant (AOA) is responsible for helping to create a living and learning environment in the residence halls and apartments by offering services to residents.
 The AOA reports to the Area Office Manager (AOM) of their assigned area and the Housing Services Coordinator.
 The AOA is responsible for administrative work, including checking out resources to residents.
 The AOA is expected to conduct him/herself in a manner consistent with the Student Conduct Code, University policies and regulations, and departmental standards.

 The following are the specific qualifications and general descriptions of the responsibilities of the AOA.
 Other tasks may be assigned by the Housing Service coordinator, Student Housing Office, your assigned Manager, the Resident Director, or the Assistant Director of Residence Life.

 - Full-time enrollment as a degree-seeking student at Loyola Marymount University during the contract period.
 Good academic standing from the time of appointment through the end of the academic year.

-- Must have no active judicial sanction while employed.
+- Must have no active Student Conduct sanction while employed.

 - Provide and promote quality customer service.